 Registration details are below for sessions held outside of Welcome Week.
 Please ensure you book early for your chosen session date and time as group numbers are capped for each session.
 You can find the list of dates to book in your calendar and how to register for a particular time and date via the links below.

-If you are unable to attend any sessions, please contact Nick Radinoff (Student Life Officer) student.life.officer@standrewscollege.edu.au by Wednesday, 21 February to discuss alternative arrangements.
+If you are unable to attend any sessions, please contact Maddie Windeyer (Student Life Assistant) student.life.assistant@standrewscollege.edu.au by Friday, 14 February to discuss alternative arrangements.